Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I need to know what does the big dial and small dial represents and how cut-off pressure can be adjusted?

 Well Burki, the bigger gauge indicates the tank pressure, and the smaller gauge on the right, just below the handle of the regulator, shows the pressure setting of the air that will flow down to your dental tools.

-If your compressor is heating up to the point where it overheats and the motor kicks off on thermal cut out, I suspect that it may be that you are using more compressed air than the air compressor can generate.
+If your compressor is heating up to the point where it overheats and the motor kicks off due to the reset button on air compressor, I suspect that it may be that you are using more compressed air than the air compressor can generate.
 Overheating is often a result of exceeding the air compressor duty cycle and in order to protect itself, the compressor motor shuts down until it can cool.

-The output of this air compressor is: Output 50 litres/min (1.75 cfm)
+The output of this air compressor is: Output 50 liters/min (1.75 cfm)